lanrat/homeplate/README.md

 ##### Variable sleep intervals

-If you want your inkplate to sleep with different intervals, copy `config_example.cpp` to `config.cpp` and uncomment the 3 lines in `config.h` starting from `#include "sleep_duration.h"`.
-Then configure your `sleepSchedule`.
+If you want your inkplate to sleep with different intervals, copy `config_example.cpp` to `config.cpp` and uncomment the 4 lines in `config.h` starting from `#define CONFIG_CPP`.
+Then configure your `sleepSchedule` in config.cpp.

 Note that schedule slots do not span multiple days, this means that the *day of week* setting is similar to configuring a cronjob.
 F.e. the settings below should be read as *between Xam to Ypm on every weekday*, and **not** as *from monday Xam to friday Ypm*.

+To help with debugging the current sleep duration is also send to mqtt, so you can monitor it in home assistant.

 ```cpp
 {